November 13, 2025

 2. (equivalently) there is backdoor path or non-causal path from \(X\) to \(Y\)

-• a chain of two or more arrows that follows arrows backwards out of \(X\), changes direction once and follows arrows toward \(Y\): \(X \leftarrow W \leftarrow Z \rightarrow Y\)
+• a chain of two or more arrows that follows arrows backwards from of \(X\), changes direction once and follows arrows toward \(Y\): \(X \leftarrow W \leftarrow Z \rightarrow Y\)

 Confounding?